immanoj16/Campers-Leaderboard/README.md

     npm install
     `

-  * To run the application
+  * To run the application, run
     `
     npm run dev
     `